Guam Community College: History

-Guam Community College (GCC) was founded in 1977 for secondary or postsecondary students.
-At the time of the GCC's establishment, the programs of the Community Career College at the University of Guam were relocated to the newly established GCC in November 1977; making up a substantial portion of its original program offerings.
 Its campus is centrally located on 32.75 acre and has continuous improvements over the years.
 The college plays an important role in the six island public high schools where it offers several significant education programs in Tourism, Marketing, AutoCad, Construction and many more.
 Mary A.Y.
 Okada is the current president and was appointed in 2007.

 Awards

 Distinguished Alumni Award

 This is a list of past GCC recipients of the Distinguished Alumni Award.